pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Similarly to `Into` we cannot impl `TryInto` because its impl is provided by this generic blanket impl:
+Similarly to `Into`, we should not impl `TryInto`, because its impl is provided by this generic blanket impl:

 ```rust
 impl<T, U: TryFrom<T>> TryInto<U> for T {